adasneves127/SAFETy-Computing/readme.md

 ## Simulator

-To run the simulator, first off, compile it with GCC or Clang.
+To run the simulator, first off, compile it the included shell file.

-ex: gcc -o simulator simulator.c
+sh build.sh

-After that, run it with ./simulator \<input file\>
+After that, run it with ./Sim \<input file\>

 # Change Log